youkoutaku/youkoutaku/README.md

 ## 👋 Hi, I'm Guang-Ze Yang!

-I'm a researcher in **Control Theory & Robotics**, currently completing my Master's at Ibaraki University.
+I'm a researcher in **Control Theory & Robotics**, currently completing my Master's at Ibaraki University in Japan.

 My mission is to build optimal, safety-critical controllers for multi-robot systems.